Central Studios: Notable film personalities

 The studio was a central hub during the early days for Tamil movies first 'Superstars' P. U. Chinnappa and M. K. Thyagaraja Bhagavathar and the popular comedian N. S. Krishnan and T. A. Mathuram.
 The studio was also a starting point for four of Tamil Nadu state Chief Ministers C. N. Annadurai, M. Karunanidhi, M. G. Ramachandran and V. N. Janaki.
 The Studio housed famous musicians S. M. Subbaiah Naidu, while G. Ramanathan along with Papanasam Sivan and K. V. Mahadevan composed for some of the Studio Movies.
 The popular music composer M. S. Viswanathan was an assistant to S. M. Subbiah Naidu.
 Playback singer T. M. Soundararajan made his early foray as playback singer here so was Lyricist Kannadasan in his initial career.
 Central Studio was a launch pad for many later day directors like Muktha Srinivasan who was an associate director for 1954 release Sorgavasal. and K. Shankar who was in the editing department.
+T. R. Rajakumari, Anjali Devi, U. R. Jeevarathinam, Madhuri Devi and Rajasulochana featured in many films shot in Central Studioc.
 Actress Sachu as childhood artist appeared in few films shot here.
-T. R. Rajakumari featured in many films shot in Central Studioc.

 Famous directors who operated out of the Studio were S. M. Sriramulu Naidu, Ellis R. Dungan, A. S. A. Sami, A. P. Nagarajan and popular duo Krishnan–Panju of Parasakthi fame who directed their first movie in Central Studios.
 India's pioneering Cinematographer Adi Merwan Irani worked in this studio for Sivakavi and Haridas.
 Sando Chinnappa Thevar, of Devar Films living nearby in Ramanathapuram was a body builder who worked as stunt actor before becoming one of Indias successful movie producers.